starwit/ai-cockpit-runner/Readme.md

 # License

-Software in this repository is licensed under the MIT license.
+Software in this repository is licensed under the AGPL-3.0 license.
 See [license agreement](LICENSE) for more details.